 - Access to webinars for growers and the VVBGA Annual Meeting.

 - An e-mail subscription to the Vermont Vegetable and Berry Newsletter.

 - Camaraderie, enhanced communication and fellowship among commercial growers.

 Memberships are per farm, per calendar year.
-Annual dues are set by the board of directors; these funds pay for the VVBGA's operating costs, and support educational programs and research grants.
+Annual dues are set by the board of directors; these funds pay for the VVBGA's operating costs, and support educational programs and research projects.

 The 2023 Membership Rate is $70 per farm if paid before January 24, 2023.
 Starting January 25, 2023 the rate will increase to $80 per farm.
 If this payment poses a financial hardship you may select a reduced rate.

 Donations to VVBGA’s Research and Extension Fund are encouraged!
 These funds support projects that address grower needs around agricultural engineering, high tunnel production, pest management, pollinators, produce safety, and soil health.
 VVBGA funds helps leverage other grant funds by showing that growers have skin in the game.